Holiday Bonus Season Is Here:

-Holiday bonuses have been a traditional gift given to employees by employers each year as a big “thank you.”
-While many managers and business owners want to give their hard working employees a bonus at the end of the year, the unfortunate truth is that many cannot afford it in today’s economy.
+A holiday bonus is a traditional gift given to employees by employers each year as a big “thank you.”
+Many managers and business owners want to give their hard-working employees a bonus at the end of the year.
+The unfortunate truth is that many cannot afford it in today’s economy.
 As a result, many companies have had to get creative by offering their employees something enticing that is not a cash bonus.
-The experts at Optimum Employer Solutions have gathered together some of the best non-traditional holiday bonus ideas we have run across to help inspire you this season:
+The experts at Optimum Employer Solutions have gathered together some of the best non-traditional holiday bonus ideas we have run across to help inspire you this season.

-- Throw a Holiday Party – If you do not have the budget to give bonuses to your deserving employees, consider spending a little cash and throwing a great holiday bash instead.
+- Throw a Holiday Party – Don’t have the budget to give bonuses to your deserving employees?
+Consider spending a little cash and throwing a great holiday bash instead.
 One major draw at office parties is a gift raffle.
 This is a great way to stretch funds because you are only buying one nice gift.
-In addition, you could consider having the office party early in the day and letting your employees leave early with full pay as a great morale and productivity booster.
+In addition, you could consider having the office party early in the day.
+Letting your employees leave early with full pay is a great morale and productivity booster.

 - Give the Gift of Time – Rather than giving your employees a monetary bonus, consider offering an extra day or two of paid vacation.
 This is a great alternative to cash because it’s something your employees will still value and be glad to receive.

 - Offer a New Benefit – In addition to vacation time, you could offer your employees a new type of benefit.
 Not all benefits revolve around retirement or health insurance.
 A great benefit that can have lasting positive results is a discount at a nearby gym.
 You could also treat the office to lunch one day a month.
 These unique benefits cost far less than company-wide bonuses, but still, remind your staff how much you appreciate them.

 - Create a Beneficial Partnership – By partnering with other vendors or businesses, you can have the capability to provide products or services at a discount to your employees.